-Policies and Procedures Section 12.2.6.5: ACCORDING TO NATIONAL RULES
+Section 12.2.6.5 - Policies and Procedures

+ACCORDING TO NATIONAL RULES

-If the nomination is rejected at any step, the nomination, along with the reason for rejection, must be returned to the sponsor within 30 days, with a copy sent to all in the review chain below, as well as one step above the rejecting party.
+If the nomination is rejected at any step, the nomination, along with the reason for rejection, must be returned to the sponsor within 30 days, with a copy sent to all in the review chain as well as one step above the rejecting party.
 See section 10.13 for appeals process.